 PEG (polyethylene glycols) compounds are widely used in cosmetics as thickeners and softeners.
 It also functions as absorption enhancer which allows both good and bad ingredients to be absorbed faster into deeper parts of skin.
 If used on broken or damaged skin, it can cause irritation and system toxicity.
 In addition, PEGs can reduce the skin’s moisture levels and speed up skin aging.

 It is really on you to make a decision to use products that include these chemicals or not.
 While they may be helpful in keeping the products safe from bacteria and help other ingredients perform better, some chemicals can also irritate and harm your skin and health.
-You should look carefully at the labels and use products with right ingredients for your skin, as everyone’s skin type and sensitivity varies.
+You should look carefully at the labels and use products with right organic ingredients for your skin, as everyone’s skin type and sensitivity varies.
 Be wise, think, and know what’s best for your skin!